Today, people who have HIV in the western world can live just as long as those who don't, so it’s easy to forget the hazards of the chronic illness.

 There is currently a shift, however, toward people with HIV getting care from doctors in family and general practice.
 While the move toward primary care providers has some HIV experts concerned about the care patients will receive, in some ways it could be beneficial.

 “Smoking cessation is a cornerstone of their training,” Brooks said of primary care doctors.
 “Now they can be in a care setting where providers pay a lot more attention with the other things in your life.”

 Care from a primary care physician always can be “backed up by a specialist when things get tough,” Brooks added.

 Brooks hopes more doctors who treat people with HIV will start to provide smoking cessation counseling.
 He encouraged them to look into levels of reimbursement for these services.

 The Affordable Care Act requires insurance providers who sell plans on state and federal exchange websites to offer smoking cessation counseling without any out-of-pocket co-payment from the patient.

 CDC Program Drives Smokers to Quit

 The good news is that the CDC’s “Tips from Former Smokers” campaign is working.

-A paper published last year in The Lancet found that after only 12 weeks of the campaign, an estimated 1.64 million Americans had tried to quit, with an estimated 100,000 presumed successful.
+A paper published last year in found that after only 12 weeks of the campaign, an estimated 1.64 million Americans had tried to quit, with presumed successful.
 About 6 million non-smokers also talked to friends and family about the dangers of smoking.